 Opportunity to make their own voice heard and secure fair price with good working conditions.

 SOIR-IM empowers the marginalized groups to be in control of their own economic life and helping them improve their economic situation.
 Emphasis is given on developing their skills for employment and increasing access to capital, productive resources and technology and market, build bargaining skills, etc. In addition, efforts are made to link them to other financial institutions and government schemes to widen their options for sustainable income enhancement.

-SOIR-IM works together with local partners and emphasizes on their capacity building enabling them to play their role more effectively and reach the people in need more efficiently.
+SOIR-IM works together with CSOs and emphasizes on their capacity building enabling them to play their role more effectively and reach the people in need more efficiently.
 Partners are capacitated in developing strategies and building effective internal system to ensure transparency and accountability.
-SOIR-IM strengthens civil societies by connecting like-minded organizations to various networks with an accountability framework as well as support alliances, existing networks/and or platform to advocate for an enabling environment.
+SOIR-IM facilitates networking among like-minded organizations for cross sharing of knowledge and learning and exchange of best practices with an accountability framework.

 We believe that working with fair trade principles is a way to strengthen the rights of marginalized producers and that economic growth should support sustainable production and consumption.
 We also believe that investing in individuals’ economic inclusion will drive future innovation and sustainable development forward.
 For us, it is important to invest in women’s economic inclusion since it leads to gender equality and positive side-effects for the whole household.